ZhenyingZhu/StudyNotes/ASP.md

 The default controller created by visual studio has

-- List API
+- List API: used by Index.
-- GET by ID API
+- GET by ID API: used by Detail.
 - Create: Use ValidateAntiForgeryToken to prevent [Cross site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery)
 - POST Create with binding input
-- Edit by ID??
+- Edit by ID: used by Edit.
 - POST Edit by id with binding input
 - Delete
 - DeleteConfirmed